 “With your addition calculated in, I’ve decided we should take the Anytaur Forest route.
 The strats required there should be simple enough for you to handle,” Chagrinn said.

 “What’s a strat?”
-Bombi asked, somehow unable to slide through people without bumping into their shoulders the way he did.
+Bombi asked, somehow unable to slide through people without bumping into them the way he did.
 The bag over her shoulder was full to bursting, yet light as a pillow.
 He took her up another set of stairs to a crevice in the stone smaller than a closet.
 They both squeezed into it.
 Chagrinn rolled his eyes, grabbed her shirt, and pulled her closer.
 The stone wall scratched her arm but she said nothing.
 She felt his breath on her teeth, but couldn’t smell anything on him, as if there was nothing inside him but shadow and condensation.

 “Strat is short for stratagem,” he said.
 “If you want to keep up you’ll have to learn the words.
 Routes are the paths we take, as cut by runners before.
 Strats are the actions we take to save time or skip huge tracts of Shook and Cain land.
 PB is short for personal best, referring to the shortest life you’ve achieved before returning to the track of your birth.
 WR is world record: the current fastest time.
 Beating that is always our goal.
 Do you understand all this?”

 “Yes,” Bombi muttered.
 Squished between Chagrinn and the walls, she was running out of breath.
 Chagrinn smirked, seeming to recall a discomfort in his past.